nouaim/object_detection_for_robotics/README.md

-# uArmswfitpro-objectdetection

 # ROScode
-You find here the code associacted to our research "Multi-object detection for robotic grasping based on Convolutional NeuralNetworks".
+You find here the code associated with our research "Multi-object detection for robotic grasping based on Convolutional Neural Networks".

-This code works with the uarm swift pro ROS package on this link https://github.com/uArm-Developer/RosForSwiftAndSwiftPro
+This code works with the uArm swift pro ROS package on this link https://github.com/uArm-Developer/RosForSwiftAndSwiftPro

-and the Tensorflow object detection detection API on this link https://github.com/tensorflow/models/tree/master/research/object_detection
+and the Tensorflow object detection API on this link https://github.com/tensorflow/models/tree/master/research/object_detection

-You find the ROS code on The tf_object_detection_node.py file, it is responsible for sending the detected regions of the objects to our robot that will use that regions to execute grasps towards those regions.
+You find the ROS code on The tf_object_detection_node.py file, it is responsible for sending the detected regions of the objects to our robot that will use those regions to execute grasps.

 ## Running the Node